AdobeDocs/commerce-php/src/pages/developer/cache/partial/database-caching.md

 ## Database caching using the `default` cache frontend {#mage-cache-db-di}

-To enable database caching using the `default` frontend, you must modify `<magento_root>/app/etc/di.xml`, which is the global deployment injection configuration for the Magento application.
+To enable database caching using the `default` frontend, you must modify the `<magento_root>/app/etc/di.xml` file, which is the global deployment injection configuration for the application.

 To modify `di.xml`:

-1. Log in to the Magento server as, or switch to, the [file system owner].
+1. Log in to the application server as, or switch to, the [file system owner].
 1. Enter the following commands to make a copy of `di.xml`:

    ```bash